Today, I’d like to share my thoughts about Dark Alpha’s Embrace (Reaper #2) by Donna Grant

 I really enjoyed Dark Alpha’s Embrace which is why I rated it so highly.

-I would just like to take this opportunity to remind you that this is only the second book in a spin-off series.
-There are a few existing background story arcs that seem to have been ongoing through the main Dark Kings series and continue through this one.
+This is only the second book in a spin-off series.
+Therefore, there are a few existing background story arcs that seem to have been ongoing through the main Dark Kings series and continue through this one.
 The new mystery and threat to Death and the Reapers that was introduced in the previous book is also left to continue but that’s OK , neither are life or death cliffhangers but it’s just enough of a hook to make you want to buy the next book.
 It certainly worked for me. 😉

 I really enjoyed this novel; it was a tale that kept me reading from start to finish.
 Dark Alpha’s Embrace has everything that I look for in a great story; adventure, mystery, action, great characters, some humour, romance and a fair amount of passion.